EndPointCorp/end-point-blog/2023/10/building-ecommerce-search-using-algolia.md

 </div>
 ```

-Above, we are using the `limit` property to set the max number of items to 100.
+Above, we are using the `limit` property to set the maximum number of items to 100.
 The `attributes` property, which targets the JSON attributes in your index data that represent your categories, is set to the following:

 ```javascript
 categoryAttrs: ['categories.lvl0', 'categories.lvl1', 'categories.lvl2'],
 ```

-These represent the three level of categories in our data (zero-based), and are used to build the hierarchical menu.
+These represent the three levels of categories in our data (zero-based), and are used to build the hierarchical menu.

 Finally, the `sort-by` attribute points to a simple function that uses the JavaScript `localeCompare` method to provide alphanumeric sorting: